 The Trustee makes estimates and assumptions that affect the reported amounts of assets and liabilities within the next financial year.
-Estimates are continually evaluated and based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
+Estimates are continually evaluated and based on historical experience as adjusted for current market conditions and other factors, including expectations of future events that are believed to be reasonable under the circumstances.